tamhinsf/ucwa-sfbo-console/README.md

 An instance of System.Net.Http.HttpClient no longer needs to be passed to the methods in UcwaSfbo (i.e. UcwaApplications.CreateUcwaApps).
 Instead, there is a new shared instance (Helpers.SharedHttpClient) residing in Utils.cs as that they all now reference.

-## UCWA Autodiscovery Demistified
+## UCWA for Skype for Business Online Demistified

+Our sample application and code will demonstrate how you can perform the following operations using UCWA and Skype for Business Online.

-The input and result of Skype for Business Online UCWA and Azure AD backend calls will be displayed so you can understand the flow.
-You'll be able to sign in, create an application, create/list/delete an online meeting, list all contacts, add and delete a contact, and make a user available with a specific presence value.
+* Authentication and Autodiscovery: The inputs and results of Azure AD and Skype for Business Online UCWA backend calls will be displayed so you can understand the flow.
+* Application Creation: We'll automatically create a SfB Online application on your behalf, which will serve as the jump point for making UCWA API calls related to Online Meetings, Contact Management, and Presence
+* Online Meetings: Create / List / Delete an online meeting
+* Contact Management: List all contacts, and add and delete a contact
+* Presence: Make a user available with a specific presence value.

 Future versions of this example may provide a related nuget package.
 Watch us for updates!
 In the meantime, use our example to begin migrating your Skype for Business On-Premise apps to Skype for Business Online.